Codecademy/docs/content/python/concepts/functions/terms/arguments-parameters/arguments-parameters.md

 ---
-Title: 'Arguments'
+Title: 'Arguments/Parameters'
-Description: 'Supplies data to a function when it is called in a program.'
+Description: 'Supplies data to a defined function when it is called in a program.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'
 Tags:
   - 'Functions'
+  - 'Methods'
   - 'Parameters'
   - 'Arguments'
 CatalogContent: